thomas-zahner/website/content/posts/i-like-rust.md

 ## Error messages

 Error messages in Rust are awesome.
 They're super helpful, concise and correct.
 As the compiler itself is very strict in general you will encounter compilation errors where you don't know how to resolve the issue and you have to rethink your approach.
-But the error messages are as helpful as they could possible get.
+But the error messages are as helpful as they could possibly get.
 An unspecific or unclear error message is considered a bug by the Rust team, and you should report it if you ever encounter one.
 Some compilers give vague error messages and some even point to the wrong source files!
 This for example happens when working with templates in C++.
 Working with such error messages is a nightmare.

 Runtime errors in Rust are a rarer phenomenon but they will be just as clear as the error messages by the compiler.
 Most of the time the concise messages are enough to track down the mistake.
 Optionally backtraces can be enabled as Rust provides a tiny runtime.